Paritosh Shankarrao Junare

 Two Gaussians, Too Many: A bootstrap-based approach to assess identifiability in non-Gaussian structural vector autoregressions

-Abstract: We propose a bootstrap-based approach to evaluate the asymptotic validity of Independent Component Analysis (ICA) identification and inference in structural vector autoregressions (SVARs).
-ICA-based identification requires that out of n mutually independent structural shocks, at most one is Gaussian.
-The diagnostic evaluates this condition by measuring the divergence between the conditional bootstrap distribution of a maximum likelihood estimator of the structural impact matrix and its asymptotic benchmark under valid identification.
-We establish that its bootstrap distribution, under the validity of identification conditions, is asymptotically standard normal.
-This simplifies the diagnostic to a test of normality of the bootstrap replications of the estimator.
-Crucially, under the null of valid identification the diagnostic induces no pre-testing bias, as bootstrap replications and sample size diverge jointly (at an appropriate rate).
-It ensures the test statistic is asymptotically independent of the data.
-Monte Carlo simulations with Normal-Inverse Gaussian (NIG) structural shocks demonstrate that the diagnostic attains near-exact nominal size under valid identification conditions and exhibits substantial power against identification failure caused by the presence of multiple Gaussian structural shocks.
-Based on the estimates of a SVAR model in the macroeconomic and financial uncertainty literature, we demonstrate its potential as a practical, robust tool for validating ICA-based identification without any pre-testing bias.
+Abstract: Standard pre-tests of normality on reduced-form innovations are insufficient to detect two or more Gaussian shocks and hence, the failure of identification in non-Gaussian SVARs.
+We instead propose a bootstrap-based approach to evaluate the asymptotic validity of this condition by measuring the divergence between the conditional bootstrap distribution of a maximum likelihood estimator and its limiting distribution under valid identification.
+We show that, under valid identification and certain regularity conditions, the conditional bootstrap distribution of the impact matrix is asymptotically normal, so the diagnostic reduces to a test of normality of the bootstrap replications.
+The diagnostic remains valid in the single-Gaussian case, where the shape parameter of the Gaussian shock lies on the boundary, and the full-parameter information is singular; this establishes its validity across the entire null.
+Under the null of valid identification, the diagnostic induces no pre-testing bias as bootstrap replications and sample size diverge jointly at an appropriate rate.
+The joint divergence ensures that the test statistic, conditional on the data, is asymptotically pivotal, so conditioning on the diagnostic does not distort subsequent inference.
+Monte Carlo simulations with Normal-Inverse Gaussian shocks show that the diagnostic attains near-exact nominal size under valid identification and detects the failure due to multiple Gaussian shocks with power increasing in the sample size.
+Under weak identification with a near-Gaussian shock, conditioning on the bootstrap diagnostic, unlike on residual-based normality pre-tests, preserves the probability coverage of the estimates.
+Based on estimates of a SVAR model in the macroeconomic and financial uncertainty literature, we demonstrate its potential as a practical, robust tool for validating non-Gaussian identification without pre-testing bias.

 Research Assistant